rubixibuc/rerender/README.md

         {item => <span>{item}</span>}
       </R.Map>
     </div>
 );
 ```

 #### Reasoning

 HOCs should not be used for every problem and neither should render props.
-Render props are best suited for pure transformations in the ui while HOCs are built suited for container like logic.
-High order container component would be a more appropriate name for them.
+Render props are best suited for pure transformations in the ui while HOCs are best suited for container logic.
+High order container components would be a more appropriate name for them.

-This library is under active development and more utiltiy components will be developed.
-Currently a few have been release to exemplify the pattern.
+This library is under active development and more utility components will be developed.
+Currently a few have been releases to exemplify the pattern.

 #### API